TaeinUm/Computer-Networks-Projects/WebServerAndProxy/README.md

 ## Overview
-This project contains the source code for a basic Web Server and a Web Proxy Server, developed for the Computer Networks course at Stony Brook University.
+This project contains the source code for a basic Web Server and a Web Proxy Server.
 These applications illustrate the practical application of networking theories including TCP socket programming, handling HTTP requests, and implementing a caching mechanism for web contents.